 Right, you go “oh shit” and finally print all those old essays that your prof tested in the past.
 It’s less likely that you’d look for essays that another professor wrote or from some book from Amazon unless you were some kind of weird gunner.

-Same with bar essays… You’d practice with the exact same essays your bar examiners have given out before.
+For essays on the bar, you’d practice with the exact same essays the bar examiners have given out before.
 You wouldn’t go back to the 7-page-long hypos from law school.

 That’s a rhetorical question.
 The “difficulty” of their questions doesn’t give you the right kind of stress testing.
-There are undeniably better choices for MBE prep after talking with people who pretty much volunteer this info on me.
+Yes, you can still use non-licensed questions as you’ll see below.

-If you’ve started by crafting a flexible study schedule that works for you, the MBE is a good place to start since it’s where the points are, you don’t need to write, and MBE subjects will overlap with your essays anyway.
+Also, if you’re building a study schedule that works for you, the MBE is a good place to start since it’s where the points are, you don’t need to write yet, and MBE subjects will overlap with your essays anyway.

 Below, I’ll offer (1) sources of MBE questions you want to use based on your budget and (2) how to optimize using them.